Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Introduction

 Many extensions to the Fisher--KPP equation \eqref{eq:fkpp} have been considered, with particular focus on the resulting wave speed of travelling wave solutions.
 A modification of the reaction term in \eqref{eq:fkpp} to have a small `cut-off' was considered in \citet{brunet1997shift}:

-where $\epsilon \ll 1$.
-The motivation behind this cut-off term comes from considering \eqref{eq:fkpp} as the continuous limit of a discrete process, where $\epsilon$ represents the discrete cell size.
-The matched asymptotic analysis in \cite{brunet1997shift} established that the correction to the wave speed in the limit $\epsilon \to 0$ was logarithmic:
+where $0 < \epsilon \ll 1$.
+The motivation behind this cut-off term comes from considering \eqref{eq:fkpp} as the continuum limit of a discrete process, where $\epsilon$ represents the discrete cell size.
+The matched asymptotic analysis in \cite{brunet1997shift} established that the correction to the minimum wave speed (that is, the speed attained by initial conditions with sufficiently fast decay) in the limit $\epsilon \to 0^+$ was logarithmic:

 and that this correction was universal for a more general class of cut-off functions.
 The matched asymptotic argument has more recently been made rigorous using geometric singular perturbation theory in \citet{dumortier2007critical}.